 Villas of Castel Gandolfo

-Open to the public since 2014; it had served for centuries as the summer residence and vacation retreat for the pope.
+Open to the public since 2014, it had served for centuries as the pope’s summer residence and vacation retreat.

 Over the centuries, each pope has left his mark on the papal palace or had his own affinity with it.

-- Pope Pius XI, as part of a massive refurbishment, added a farm in the 30s’ to supply the Vatican with fresh produce.
+- As part of a massive refurbishment, Pope Pius XI added a farm in the 30s to supply the Vatican with fresh produce.

 - John XXIII notoriously used to sneak out to mingle with locals in town.

-- John Paul II loved the place so much, all up, he spent over five years of his 16-year papacy there, even building a swimming pool in the grounds.
+- John Paul II loved the place so much, all up, he spent over five years of his 16-year papacy there, even building a swimming pool on the grounds.

 - Benedict XVI retired there for months after resigning in 2013.